 Digital Twin Consortium recognizes the need for technology standards in digital twin innovation but will not develop standards.
 It will influence standards by deriving requirements that will be submitted to international standards' development organizations, such as Object Management Group and ISO/IEC.

-This new program expects to launch in early 2020, when vendors, researchers and consumers of digital twin technologies will be invited to join Digital Twin Consortium through annually renewable membership.
+This new program launched in May 2020.
+Vendors, researchers and consumers of digital twin technologies are invited to join Digital Twin Consortium through annually renewable membership.

 Digital Twin Consortium is formed as a group under Object Management Group, Inc., a not-for-profit trade association, as set out in section 501(c)(6) of the U.S. Internal Revenue Code.
 A Steering Committee comprising founders and elected representatives provide the leadership and governance for Digital Twin Consortium.
 Activities are organized into groups led by member representatives.